Reviewed October 2020

-Although thrush is not a sexually transmitted disease, some women complain their thrush worsens after sexual intercourse.
-Semen or some lubricants, which alter the vaginal pH could be the culprit here, so avoiding such lubricants and using condoms could help.
-You can discuss this with your GP and ask them to prescribe you a safer pH balanced lubricant, free of ingredients like glycerin and parabens.
+Although thrush is not a sexually transmitted disease, some women complain that their thrush worsens after sexual intercourse.
+Semen or some lubricants, which alter the vaginal pH, could be the culprit here, so avoiding such lubricants and using condoms could help.
+You can discuss this with your GP and ask them to prescribe you a safer pH-balanced lubricant, free of ingredients like glycerin and parabens.

 Oral thrush and oral hygiene

-While the above mentioned generalised factors such as poor immunity and antibiotic use play a major role in development of oral thrush as well as vaginal thrush, there are some local factors related to oral health and hygiene which may contribute.
+While the generalised factors mentioned above, such as poor immunity and antibiotic use, play a major role in development of oral thrush as well as vaginal thrush, there are some local factors related to oral health and hygiene which may contribute.
 Smoking, having a dry mouth, and dentures can cause irritation in your mouth, and damage to the oral mucosa may make it easier for Candida to invade.
-Research also claims that there is a correlation between oral thrush and poor oral hygiene,5 hence practises like brushing teeth and keeping your dentures clean are important.
+Research also claims that there is a correlation between oral thrush and poor oral hygiene,6 hence practises like brushing teeth and keeping your dentures clean are important.

 When should I see a doctor?

 You may be able to self-diagnose yourself with thrush or narrow down the triggering factors which may be affecting you.
 However, it is important to note that although thrush is common, what you think is thrush could be something else, for example an irritation of the genital area, or a completely different bacterial infection.